nlkl/Optional/README.md

 var anotherValue = option.ValueOrFailure("An error message");
 ```

-In case of failure a `OptionValueMissingException` is thrown.
+In case of failure an `OptionValueMissingException` is thrown.

 ### Transforming and filtering values